dfinity/portal/docs/developer-docs/backend/choosing-language.md

   - The Solidity support on Internet Computer is available via the [Bitfinity docs](https://docs.bitfinity.network/) by the [Bitfinity EVM team](https://bitfinity.network), providing the ability to create EVM-based smart contracts.
   - This opens up new possibilities for developers familiar with Ethereum and Solidity to leverage the Internet Computer’s capabilities.

 It is also possible to split your work between multiple languages.
-Different canister smart contracts talk to each other using the [Candid](./candid/index.md) language (an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) used commonly in ICP smart contracts) .
-What language works behind the candid interface, however, does not matter.
+Different canister smart contracts talk to each other using the [Candid](./candid/index.md) language (an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) used commonly in ICP smart contracts).
+What language works behind the Candid interface, however, does not matter.

 ## A comparison between Motoko and Rust